 Note: All of these hotels offer free wifi and a complimentary breakfast.

-Accommodation at Pulpit Rock
+Accommodations at Pulpit Rock

 There is also a hotel right at the base of Pulpit Rock.
 The Preikestolen Mountain Lodge (also known as the Preikestolen Fjellstue) is located almost at the start of the trail and would be a fantastic place to stay if you wanted to get on the trail early.
 During the Nowegian summer, it gets light very early, so why not?